 WareIQ offers businesses discounted rates on shipping, distributed inventory, and 2-day shipping.
 This means that you can save money on your shipping charges while still offering your customers the convenience of fast shipping.
 Additionally, WareIQ offers free shipping on orders beyond a certain order volume, which can further help to reduce your overall shipping costs.
 WareIQ also offers a choice of more than 20 of the best shipping services in the country so you will always be assigned the fastest option, at the best price.

-By using WareIQ, you can take advantage of significant savings on your shipping charges, which will also be felt by your customers.
+By using WareIQ in 2023, you can take advantage of significant savings on your shipping charges, which will also be felt by your customers.
 This can help to improve your bottom line and keep your prices competitive.
 In addition, the convenience of 2-day shipping can help to increase customer satisfaction.
 If you are looking for ways to reduce your shipping costs, WareIQ is a great option.

 - Pan India Fulfillment & Darkstore Network: Plug-and-play fulfillment infrastructure with no minimums, which is compliant with Amazon Seller Flex, Flipkart Assured, Myntra and other marketplaces